pbanaszkiewicz/peer-instruction/INSTALLATION.rst

 Services
 --------

-.. warning: Work In Progress!
+.. warning:: Work In Progress!

 To run Peer Instruction you have to launch a few services first: